andrefmmartins/ace-internships/README.md

 **The Path Forward**

-Whether your journey leads you to Jumia or elsewhere, remember that success isn't just about where you start - it's about your willingness to learn, adapt, and persist.
-Your career path is unique, and that's exactly as it should be.
-The market is competitive, and YOU're worth it.
+No matter which direction your career takes you, remember this: Success isn't measured by your starting point - it's defined by your willingness to learn, adapt, and persist.
+Your professional journey is uniquely yours, and that's exactly how it should be.
+Yes, the market is competitive, but never forget - YOU are worth it.